devmt04/kernel-barebones/boot/02-protected-mode/01-entering-32bit-protected-mode/README.md

 # Protected Mode

-* It is 32-bit mode, herr we can freely use all 32-bit registers, unline in real mode, where we were restricted to only 16-bit registers.
+* It is 32-bit mode, here we can freely use all 32-bit registers, unlike in real mode, where we were restricted to only 16-bit registers.

 * 32-bit memory offsets are available, so an offset can refrence a whopping a 4GB of memory (0xffffffff).